 We took part in a Governance Project as part of a Credit Union Expansion Project, in order to work towards a world class governance model to support our continuing growth.

 The current governance structure is founded on ultimate control by our members, but with a system of accountable committees, officers and staff to progress the work of the Credit Union.

 Each member holds a £1 share which gives them both rights and responsibilities as set out in the HEY Credit Union Rule Book.
 One of the rights is to attend and take part in the Annual General Meeting (AGM) which takes place each December.
 Members are invited to their AGM by letter or by email.
 Posters are also displayed in branches.

 At the AGM members can vote to elect members of the Board of Directors, declare dividends, appoint the external auditor and make changes to the Rule Book (subject to approval by the Regulators).

 The Board of Directors

 HEY Credit Union has a Board of Directors comprising twelve members who are voted into office by members at the AGM.
 Each director serves for a three year term, and may then seek re-election for further terms.

 The role of the Board is to lead and govern HEY Credit Union so that it achieves its objectives in serving the interests of the membership.
-The directors provide strategic oversight but do not manage the Credit Union's day to day operations (that work is delegated to the Chief Executive and their team of staff).
+The directors provide strategic oversight but do not manage the Credit Union's day to day operations (that work is delegated to the Chief Officer and their team of staff).

 However, the directors are accountable to the members for its effective governance.
 Their role therefore includes setting objectives; making plans and policies; reviewing risks; comparing performance against plans; evaluating the financial performance; constructively challenging and supporting management; and making sure HEY Credit Union upholds its values and social goals and operates within the law at all times.